dbojan/csv2xml/README.md

 Language: windows batch, powershell (for replace utf-8)

 Installation: click on bat file in browser, select text, copy.
-Open Notepad, paste, save as csv2xml.
+Open Notepad, paste, save as csv2xml.bat
+If windows ask to run, click on yes.

 Can be used as an replacement for csv2xlsx, csv2xls, csv2ods, csv2fods.